The 5 best neighborhoods in Atlanta for a peachy getaway

 Midtown Neighborhood Highlights

 Set on staying in in this part of town?
 Now you’ll have to choose where to stay in Midtown… Luckily, you’ve got three excellent options - all of which feature more space than an Atlanta hotel room and plenty of privacy.
-Whether you’re visiting Atlanta for business or pleasure, you’ll love Stay Alfred on Piedmont Avenue for its bright atmosphere and sophisticated amenities, like balconies and an outdoor pool.
+Whether you’re visiting Atlanta for business or pleasure, you’ll love Stay Alfred Midtown for its thoroughly modern interiors and its unbeatable location.
 Two other great options are nearby: Stay Alfred on Ponce De Leon, also with a sunny outdoor pool, and Stay Alfred on Peachtree Street, with a scenic rooftop terrace.

 Midtown for Business Travelers